Seasonal Pests: Summer

 Termites

-One of North Carolina’s BIG Spring pest problems.
-Beginning in March, Termite swarmers emerge to establish new colonies.
-This is a critical time for termite prevention and detection.
+One of North Carolina’s BIG pest problems – Subterranean Termites.
+Beginning in March, termite swarmers emerge to establish new colonies.
+Spring is a critical time for termite prevention and detection.

 What should you look for?